ABC Blog

 Using Citrus to Repel Fleas

 • Method 1: Add a cup of lemon juice, either fresh or bottled, to the bath water when you’re bathing your dog.
-As with apple cider vinegar, be extra careful to avoid getting any of the water–juice solution into your dog’s eyes, as it could sting.
+As with apple cider vinegar, be extra careful to avoid getting any water–juice solution into your dog’s eyes, as it could sting.
 It might also sting your dog’s skin if he has sensitive, itchy areas due to flea bites.

 Best way to get rid of fleas in house